Justin-Panagos/Lean/README.md

 ## Adding Your Own Skills

-Slate is a base stack, not a closed system.
+Lean is a base stack, not a closed system.
 Use `/ln-create-skill` to build project-specific skills on top without touching the core.

 Custom skills go in `.claude/skills/<name>/SKILL.md` and follow the same format.